temporalio/documentation/docs/application-development/testing.md

         )
 ```

-The mocked Activity implementation should have the same signature as the real implementation, including the input and output types, and the same name.
-So that when the Workflow invokes the Activity, it will invoke the mocked implementation instead of the real one, allowing you to test your Workflow isolated.
+The mocked Activity implementation should have the same signature as the real implementation (including the input and output types) and the same name.
+When the Workflow invokes the Activity, it invokes the mocked implementation instead of the real one, allowing you to test your Workflow isolated.

 </TabItem>
 <TabItem value="typescript">